thomashoullier/latex-template/README.md

 # Personal LaTeX template
-This is my personal LaTeX template.
-As is the case with a lot of other people, I arrived at this result by writing a PhD thesis.
+This is my personal LaTeX template for technical articles of length ranging from a few pages to some dozens.

-This template is mainly a collection of packages useful for scientific writing in physics.
-It is not particularly well presented.
+This template is mainly a collection of packages and customizations useful for scientific writing in physics.
+The appearance is not particularly well thought-out.

 **Coming soon:** Release 1.0 with PDF example.